maplibre/maplibre.github.io/content/news/2024-09-30-maplibre-newsletter-september-2024/index.md

 - Support for [PMTiles](https://github.com/protomaps/PMTiles) may come to MapLibre Native soon!
 There is an open PR ([#2882](https://github.com/maplibre/maplibre-native/pull/2882)) from Tiago Costa with a request to try it out.

+## SwiftUI DSL

+MapLibre has a new hosted project: the [SwiftUI DSL for MapLibre native](https://github.com/maplibre/swiftui-dsl)!
+Originally started by Ian Wagner from [Stadia Maps](https://stadiamaps.com/), the goal of the project is to give MapLibre developers on iOS an experience that rivals the latest MapKit for SwiftUI APIs.

+[Jacob Fielding](https://github.com/archdoog) ([Rallista](https://rallista.app/)), [Patrick Wolowicz](https://subzero.eu/) and [Patrick Kladek](https://github.com/Patrick-Kladek) ([HudHud](https://hudhud.sa/en)) shared the same vision, and have each contributed significantly to the ongoing development over the last year.
+This is a great example of the collaboration that MapLibre seeks to enable across the industry, and the authors are excited to have the project officially hosted under the MapLibre organization.

+If you'd like to help shape the future of MapLibre in SwiftUI, join us in the `#maplibre-swiftui-compose-playground` channel on [Slack](https://slack.openstreetmap.us/).

 ## Meetings and Events

-The next monthly meetings will take place as usual on the second Wednesday of the month, i.e., on Wednesday, October 9th, 2024.
-The calls are open to everyone, feel free to join and say hi!
+he upcoming monthly meetings will be held as usual on the second Wednesday of the month, which falls on October 9th, 2024.
+These calls are open to everyone, and we encourage you to join us and say hello!

-- MapLibre Navigation, October 9th, 2024, 6 to 7 PM CEST
+	•	MapLibre Navigation: October 9th, 2024, 6:00–7:00 PM CEST
-- MapLibre Native, October 9th, 2024, 7 to 8 PM CEST
+	•	MapLibre Native: October 9th, 2024, 7:00–8:00 PM CEST
-- MapLibre GL JS, October 9th, 2024, 8 to 9 PM CEST
+	•	MapLibre GL JS: October 9th, 2024, 8:00–9:00 PM CEST

-You can find the zoom links for these meetings in the MapLibre Slack channel.
-Get an automated invite to join the Slack channel now at https://slack.openstreetmap.us/.
+Zoom links for these meetings can be found in the MapLibre Slack channel.
+If you’re not already a member, you can easily join by getting an automated invite at https://slack.openstreetmap.us/.